 Overview: Just northwest of Orlando in north central Florida, Winter Garden was settled in the 1850s as a citrus and vegetable farming community.
-It began to grow with the arrival of the railroad in the 1880s and has especially boomed in the last 10 to 15 years, nearly quadrupling in size.
+It began to grow with the arrival of the railroad in the 1880s and has grown by 30% within the last decade alone.

 There are semi-rural areas and leafy, established neighborhoods with older ranch ramblers.
 Sprawling new subdivisions with Mediterranean style houses, however, are becoming the norm.
 Hyde Park is a leafy, low key 55+ community.

 Percentage of Population Age 45 or Better: 34%

 Cost of Living: 20% above the national average